riley-seoyoon/riley-seoyoon/README.md

 - 🌱 I’m currently learning data science with Python!
 - 🤔 I’m looking for help with anything that can help improve my skills in data science!
 - 💬 Ask me about anything :)
-- 📫 How to reach me: use my email sy.park217@outlook.com
 - 😄 Pronouns: she/her
 - ⚡ Fun fact: my thumbs are as thin as my other fingers